 - For 3 to 4 seconds, your focus may not be on the road at all.

-- When you are driving fast, these 3 to 4 minutes can prove to be fatal for a driver if an accident takes place.
+- When driving fast, these 3 to 4 minutes can be fatal for a driver if an accident occurs.

 - Another new feature on Snapchat is that this application will tell the user his speed.